 I’m in a rut.
 Again.
-My previous infusion didn’t seem to have a large effect on my mood, so discussions began to circulate about how to adjust things.
-My doctor suggested a ketamine assisted psychotherapy session and directed me to the release form that would allow him to talk to my therapist.
+My previous ketamine infusion didn’t seem to have a large effect on my mood, so discussions began to circulate about how to adjust things.
+My doctor suggested a ketamine-assisted psychotherapy session and directed me to the release form that would allow him to talk to my therapist.

 At this point, my alarm bells were going off, urging me to slow the KAP train down, but alas, here we are.
 My therapist had a conversation with my doctor, in which it sounds like they agreed that I am, indeed, in a rut.
-My therapist got some information about what ketamine assisted psychotherapy entails and then brought her thoughts to me at our regular session.
+My therapist got some information about what ketamine-assisted psychotherapy for depression entails and then brought her thoughts to me at our regular session.

 For context: One problem that I consistently run into during therapy is the brick wall between my mouth and certain emotional topics.
 Sometimes I can plow through it, but sometimes, I just shut down and the words don’t come out.
 There’s no fixing it until I go home and, often, write down what was happening on the other side of the brick wall.

-Ketamine assisted psychotherapy is effective partly because the dissociative state that ketamine puts you in can make you less inhibited.
-It lets you separate yourself from your emotions.
-A therapist can then help you through topics that might otherwise be too difficult to talk about.
-The conclusion that everyone reached upon discussion of KAP was something like “Well gee, KAP would probably improve that problem where Gen makes like a mollusk and clams up.”
+The conclusion that everyone reached upon discussion of KAP was something like, “Well gee, KAP would probably improve that problem where Gen makes like a mollusk and clams up.”
 (It’s likely that that particular wording only happened in my own brain.)